AI-Based Sequence Detection for IP and SoC Verification & Validation

 At the heart of our ethos is an unwavering commitment to perpetual enhancement—a principle that holds particular significance in the realm of Natural Language Processing (NLP).
 It’s a defining characteristic of AI in its broader scope and more specifically, Machine Learning (ML) and Deep Learning (DL).
 The truth is, applications in this sphere are never truly ‘complete.’
 Learning is an ongoing journey, and our training dataset steadily expands, culminating in heightened precision and resilience.
 As we press forward, we aim to broaden our vocabulary recognition, handle unknown terminology with even greater finesse, offer more effective guidance when textual specifications are scant, and navigate the complexities of hierarchical and intricate sequence scenarios.

 The legacy of Agnisys has been deeply intertwined with the realm of design and verification automation, spanning the gamut from registers and sequences to testbenches, embedded code, and the orchestration of System-on-Chip (SoC) assemblies.
-With our groundbreaking 'auto-sequence detection,' we've taken a momentous stride in empowering users to articulate their verification and validation sequences in plain language, while simultaneously and autonomously generating output formats.
+With our groundbreaking ‘auto-sequence detection,’ we’ve taken a momentous stride in empowering users to articulate their verification and validation sequences in plain language, while simultaneously and autonomously generating output formats.
 This transformative leap not only translates into substantial time savings in UVM and C/C++ coding, both at the outset and as designs and sequences evolve but also ensures a uniform understanding of sequences across project teams.
-For a deeper dive, we invite you to explore our recent request a product evaluation
+For a deeper dive, we invite you to explore our recent ebook.